-ASX RECOMMENDATION COMPANY'S COMMENT 7.
-Recognise and manage risk (continued) 7.3.
-The Board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.
-The Board has requested the Chief Executive Officer and Chief Financial Officer to provide the assurances required by section 295A of the Corporations Act.
-7.4.
-Companies should provide the information indicated in Guide to reporting on Principle 7.
-The Company has provided the information indicated in the Guide and has published the relevant policies on its website.
-8. Remunerate fairly and responsibly 8.1.
-The Board should establish a remuneration committee.
-The Board does not have a separate Remuneration Committee and as such does not comply with Recommendation 8.1.
-Remuneration arrangements for Directors and senior executives are determined by the full Board.
-Given its size and the scope of its current operations, the Board considers that the Company is effectively served by the full Board acting as a whole in respect of remuneration matters.
-The Board has adopted a formal Remuneration Committee Charter.
-8.2.
+ASX RECOMMENDATION COMPANY'S COMMENT 8.2.
 The remuneration committee should be structured so that it: consists of a majority of independent directors; is chaired by a an independent director; and has at least three members.
 The Board does not have a separate Remuneration Committee and as such does not comply with Recommendation 8.2.
-Whilst the Company does not have a separate remuneration committee, the Company ensures independence in this area by ensuring that no Director participates in any deliberations regarding his own remuneration or related issues.
+Whilst the Company does not have a separate remuneration committee, the Company ensures independence in this area by ensuring that no Director participates in any deliberations regarding his own remuneration or related issues. has at least three members.
 8.3.
 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives.
 The Executive Director receives a salary package which may include performance based components, designed to reward and motivate, including the granting of share options, subject to shareholder approval and vesting conditions relating to continuity of engagement.
 Non-Executive Directors receive fees agreed on an annual basis by the Board, within total Non-Executive remuneration limits voted upon by shareholders at Annual General Meetings.
 8.4.
-Companies should provide the information indicated in the Guide to reporting on Principle 8.
+Companies should provide the information indicated in the Guide to reporting on Principle 8 .
 The Company has provided the information indicated in the Guide and has published the relevant policies on its website.